Policies

 In order to practice differently, I have to deal with insurance differently.
 My office is not complicated.
 It is designed to allow me to spend the great majority of my time in patient care, rather than on the phone or doing paperwork.
 I do not design care according to managed care programs, and I do not participate in most of the managed care contracts.
 I particularly avoid those plans that attempt to limit contact between patients and the specialists of their choosing.
 But I encourage you to broaden your options beyond your ‘in network’ psychiatrists, as the difference in costs may be less than you think.
 I invite all patients to understand the nature of their insurance plans.
 Because of deductibles, copayments, and caps on coverage, In many cases the difference in coverage between participating and nonparticipating physicians is insignificant.
 Plus, spending more time with you allows us to get the medications right the first time, ultimately saving you money through fewer appointments and fewer missed workdays—not to mention the other benefits of talking about ALL of your concerns—not just the most important one!
 Resist the constant push of insurance companies to provide you with medical care from the lowest bidder.
 Better care DOES make a difference, particularly in the field of psychiatry.

 Finally, both minor and significant mental illnesses continue to carry an undeserved stigma in society.
 Any insurance submission leaves a trail of information through several layers of a health network- an issue avoided by choosing an independent physician.
 I do not share patient records or invoices with any other parties unless explicitly authorized by the patient.
 Patients should be aware that insurance claims can unfairly contribute to later denials of life or disability policies, and can even raise barriers in some professions.
 For that reason, some patients may choose to pay for services outside of their insurance plans.
-Please feel free to discuss any of these concerns during our appointment—we will have time!
+Please feel free to discuss any of these concerns during our appointment—we will have time.

 I hope to meet you soon,

-Jeff J
+Dr. J